JillDocs/nix.dev_inputs_design_pattern/source/reference/glossary.md

     Read /nɪks oʊ ɛs/ ("Niks Oh Es").

+Nix platform
+    The set of components that combine to create the official Nix ecosystem:
+    Nix, Nixpkgs, NixOS.

 reproducible
     Reproducibility would guarantee exactly the same results no matter **when** or **on what machine** you run the command.